stepanb2/ml-traffic-sign/README.md

 | Stop		| Stop      							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This score is way lower than a test accuracy of 0.966 of the final model.
+This score is significantly lower than a test accuracy of 0.966 of the final model.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)